-- session_id (int) Session ID number - start (datetime) Timestamp for the start of the session. - end (datetime) Timestamp for the end of the session, or None if IPython crashed. - num_cmds (int) Number of commands run, or None if IPython crashed. - remark (unicode) A manually set description.
+- session_id (int) Session ID number - start (datetime) Timestamp for the start of the session. - end (datetime) Timestamp for the end of the session, or None if IPython crashed.

+- num_cmds (int) Number of commands run, or None if IPython crashed. - remark (unicode) A manually set description.
-get_tail (n=10, raw=True, output=False, include_latest=False)

-Get the last n lines from the history database.
+get_tail (n=10, raw=True, output=False, include_latest=False) Get the last n lines from the history database.

-- n (int) The number of lines to get - output (raw,) See get_range()
+- n (int) The number of lines to get

+- raw(bool) See get_range()

+- output (bool) See get_range()

-• include_latest (bool) - If False (default), n+1 lines are fetched, and the latest one is discarded.
+- include_latest (bool) If False (default), n+1 lines are fetched, and the latest one is discarded.
 This is intended to be used where the function is called by a user command, which it should not return.